Dr Helen Louise Delaney

 Areas of expertise

-- Sociology of work
+- Sociology of work and organisations

 - Gender, power, and identity at work